paddo-tech/tether-cli/README.md

 ## What is Tether?

-Tether automatically syncs your shell configurations (`.zshrc`, `.gitconfig`, etc.) and globally installed packages across all your Mac computers.
+Tether automatically syncs your shell configurations (`.zshrc`, `.gitconfig`, etc.) and globally installed packages across all your machines.
 Install a package or update your config on one machine, and it's immediately available everywhere.

 **All your dotfiles are encrypted** before syncing to Git using AES-256-GCM encryption.
 Your secrets stay secret, even in your private Git repository.